flashcabaja64/rent-a-car-app/README.md

 - Some of the search components are reusing the same logic, I can instead write a Higher Order Component for reuse.
 - Refactor and migrate some of the CSS values into a global file, and then import them in the necessary components.
 Some CSS styles were repeated.
 - Make a pagination logic inside redux so load times can improve when initially loading the entire 1000 list items.
 This can be done using react native's Flatlist **onEndReached** prop.
 Essentially, we can render a small set of items and when the user scrolls to the end of the list, it will call a function that displays the next batch of items.
 Ultimately, this can help with user experience with shorter load times.
+- The favorites page logic may be buggy, this was the last feature I worked on before publishing it to expo.
+Since it was not a requirement, less focused was spent developing.

 ### Constraints
 - Time is definitely one where if there were more of it, I can work on the items above.